 Note: If you can access another user from the infected PC, download Spyhunter on that account, launch it (if you need, run it as infected administrative user).
 Perform a full scan.
 This is by far the easiest way to remove FBI Ransomware without any data loss.
 Another trick is to pull out the network cable while PC is booting and pull it in couple minutes after the startup to download anti-malware programs.
 If you can’t access another account, follow the guide bellow or call +1-888-334-2444 (USA / CA ) for assistance.

-Versions of FBI Ransomware and their removal
+Versions of FBI ransomware

 There are multiple versions of FBI ransomware, all with similar design.
 Some can be recognized from misspellings : Federal Bureau Investigation virus (lack of “of”), FBI Online Agent, etc. Others can not be distinguished that easily as use same text and layout.
 There are more than 10 different families of trojans behind this scam.